eflautt/ga-data-science/lessons/lesson-12/readme.md

 In a group:

-1. Prior to looking at the available data, brainstorm 3 - 5 characteristics that would be useful for predicting evergreen websites
+1. Prior to looking at the available data, brainstorm 3 - 5 characteristics that would be useful for predicting evergreen websites.

-2. After looking at the dataset, can model or quantify any of the characteristics you wanted?
+2. After looking at the dataset, can you model or quantify any of the characteristics you wanted?
     - I.E. If you believe high-image content websites are likely to be evergreen how you can you build a feature that represents high image content
     - I.E. If you believe weather content is likely to NOT be evergreen how can you build a feature that represents that.